 Swimming pool barriers and fences are not the only pool safety issues that you need to consider.
 Education and supervision are also very important aspects in saving children’s lives.

-For more information on swimming pool enclosures, please visit the swimming pool barriers section on the Department of Commerce website.
+For more information on swimming pool enclosures, please visit the swimming pool barriers section on the Department of Mines, Industry Regulation and Safety website.

 Thinking of installing a swimming pool or spa?